Slipped disc — overview and treatment options

 What are the symptoms of a slipped disc?

 The nerves in the lining of a disc become irritated when they come into contact with enzymes in the center, causing symptoms of localized pain and inflammation.
-Radiating symptoms also occur if displaced disc material comes into contact with a spinal nerve root or the spinal cord.
+Radiating symptoms also occur if displaced disc material comes into contact with a nerve root or the spinal cord.
 The symptoms include:

 - Shooting or burning pain